microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 is the state that needs to be undone.
 We call systems that works under these assumptions "tip undo" systems.

-In a collaborative application, there are two complicating factors to consider:
+In a collaborative application, there are three complicating factors to consider:

 1. The change that resulted from the local user's last edit may not be the last change that was applied.
 This is because other users can contribute changes.
 Note that this can occur even without any concurrency.

+2. Concurrency,
-Concurrency does however ensures that, short of locking other clients out of editing the document, a client that wishes to undo a change had no way to ensuring that it is aware of all such later changes.
+short of locking other clients out of editing the document, means that a client that wishes to undo a change has no way of ensuring it knows about all the changes that may be applied between the change to be undone and the inverse change that it intends to issue.

-2. The change that resulted from the local user's last edit may have been rebased before being applied to the document.
+3. The change that resulted from the local user's last edit may have been rebased before being applied to the document.
 This means that the matching undo needs to account for the effects of the rebased change.
 Note that if a client wishes to issue an undo for an operation that has yet to be sequenced by the collaboration service, then they cannot yet know the final rebased form of the change they are trying to produce the inverse for.